Myerchin Knives Frequently Asked Questions

 • The Myerchin Fixed Blade features a ‘Sheep’s Foot’ Blade tip.

-• We see most fixed blades going out to those who regularly use a rigging knife, boatyards, professional boat crew and classic boat owners.
+• We see most fixed blades going out to those who regularly use a rigging knife, boatyards, professional boat crews and classic boat owners.
 Leisure sailors in the main prefer the more compact Folding Blade.

 • The knife is available to use by simply pulling out of its sheath and does not have to be unfolded.
 Therefore the fixed blade (without any mechanism) used without abuse will not fail.
 The single full-length blade/tang provides maximum strength, the blade is the tang, and the tang is the blade simple!